Search Contact information

 GLUE is a Graphics Library for Undergraduate Education which is designed for use by students learning C++.

 When you write a graphical program, you need to cope with the user resizing or uncovering the window at any moment.
 In practise it means that graphical programs will be structured differently to non-graphical ones, ready to react to the user's actions.
 With GLUE all you need to do is to define which function to run in these circumstances - GLUE will call it for you at the right time.
 GLUE offers you the chance to respond to key-presses and mouse-clicks too.
-Here's a simple example - the code on the left and the program on the right.
+Here's a simple example - the code and the resulting executed program.

 // Compile using